Gear For Adventure: Bolting A New Route

 Consider the following your starter route-development kit!

 NOTE: This is not an instructional or ethical how-to.
 Consult either an expert or a sanctioned resource before installing hardware of any sort on any wall.
+We would recommend to start with your Local Climbing Organization (LCO), as only they are dialed in with the local beta.
+If that doesn’t help, start asking around and you gotta be resourceful.

 Let’s just get this out of the way first: You do not need a 36-volt rotary-hammer Bosch to get the job done.
 At half the price, 18-volt drills come damn close to or even exceed the Blows per Minute (BPM) and the No-load Speed (RPM) of a 36-volt.
 Though the impact energy is significantly lower in the 18-volt, I’ve had no problem getting (20) 3/8”x2.25” holes in granite on just one 6.4 amp-hour battery.
 As such, a Bosch 18-Volt Rotary Hammery Drill should more than do the trick.